-GYC welcomes students newly arrived from overseas and students from culturally and linguistically diverse backgrounds, including exchange students.
-English as an Additional Language or Dialect classes are available from intermediate (Level 2) to pre-tertiary (Level 3) levels, with beginner English catered for in Practical English (Level 1).
+Guilford Young College welcomes students newly arrived from overseas and students from culturally and linguistically diverse backgrounds, including exchange students.
+English as an Additional Language or Dialect classes are available from intermediate (Level 2) to pre-tertiary (Level 3) levels, with general Level 1 beginner English in a separate class.
 In-class and additional assistance with English may be available on a one-to-one or small group basis.

-ABORIGINAL STUDENTS
+ABORIGINAL AND TORRES STRAIT ISLANDER STUDENTS

 Cultural, curricular and vocational support is provided to Aboriginal students.
-The student group is encouraged to meet regularly to arrange Aboriginal cultural events and projects. recognised Vocational Education and Training (VET) programs.
-We work in close partnership with the Catholic secondary colleges in southern Tasmania to provide a comprehensive range of VET programs.
-Our facilities include a worldclass Trade Training Centre that features industry-standard work areas.
+The student group is encouraged to meet regularly to arrange Aboriginal cultural events and projects.